 Dear Scared and Confused,

-Your health care provider will probably begin by discussing your medical history with you.
-As with any general physical examination, s/he will check your blood pressure, listen to your heart and lungs with a stethoscope, and check your weight.
-In addition, s/he will do a gynecological examination, which will include a breast exam, abdominal exam, pelvic exam, and depending on your age, a Pap smear.
-After getting your medical history and examining you, the two of you can discuss whether birth control pills are an appropriate option for you.
-It’s critical that people with a uterus or ovaries have these exams and discussions with their providers as they can reveal risk factors that would make other forms of contraception better choices for them.
+The first visit typically starts with a discussion about your medical and sexual history.
+As with any general physical examination, your health care provider will check your blood pressure, listen to your heart and lungs with a stethoscope, and check your weight.
+The actual gynecological examination consists of a breast exam, abdominal exam, pelvic exam, and depending on your age, a Pap smear.
+After gathering all this information, you and your health care provider can discuss whether birth control pills are an appropriate option for you.
+It’s critical that people with a uterus or ovaries have these exams and discussions with their providers as they can reveal risk factors that make some forms of contraception a safer and more effective option for you.

 After seeing a health care provider, if you decide that the pill is the right choice for you, they may prescribe a particular formulation based on your needs and interests in non-contraceptive benefits (e.g., acne control, pre-menstrual symptoms, etc.).There are many different brands and formulations of birth control pills, so your provider can adjust your prescription accordingly depending on any side effects that you may or may not experience in the first few months.

-If after your exam you and your provider determine that the pill is not right for you, you can discuss alternative forms of contraception, such as the ring, the patch, the shot, an IUD, Implanon, or barrier methods such as condoms and diaphragms.
-Although your health care provider can provide guidance, you will decide what method will best fulfill your pregnancy protection needs, and your current lifestyle.
+If you and your provider determine that the pill isn’t the best fit for you, you can discuss alternative forms of contraception, such as the ring, the patch, the shot, an IUD, the contraceptive implant, or barrier methods such as condoms and diaphragms.
+Although your health care provider can provide guidance, you will decide what method will best fulfill your pregnancy protection needs and your current lifestyle.
 Some questions to ask yourself to help make your decision include:

 - How well will it fit into my current lifestyle?
 Will I find it convenient to take or use on a routine basis?